OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 - Make sure the Octopus **Email Address** matches the value configured in the external identity provider.
 - If the Octopus **Username** is an email address, make sure that value matches the one configured in the external identity provider.

-This will maximise the chance for your existing users to sign in using an external identity provider and still belong to the same teams in Octopus.
+This will maximize the chance for your existing users to sign in using an external identity provider and still belong to the same teams in Octopus.
 :::

 ### Getting permissions